 Smart send times

-Take advantage of automated sales features to free up time, organize your staff by team to let them stay on the same page with one another and keep multiple deal pipelines going at once for different stages of different products.
-This is a tool that can help your team operate at their best.
+Take advantage of sales automation features to increase team productivity, organize and align your staff, and manage multiple deals for different funnel stages and products.
+Hubspot Sales Hub is a tool that can help your team operate at their best.

-Video is now a primary communication channel.
-It’s become a way to host distanced events and classes, webinars and concerts.
-It’s a primary way to hold work meetings, or just to talk with friends and family.
-Vidyard and Soapbox both let you use video in your sales toolkit.
+Video is now a dominant communication channel.
+It’s become a way to host distanced events and classes, webinars, and concerts.
+It’s a primary method to host work meetings, or just to talk with friends and family.

-Use the attention-grabbing power of video to your advantage by creating informative explainer videos or making video thumbnails to use in emails.
-These apps also make it easy to stay in touch with your remote sales team via video chat or add videos to your website.
+Take advantage of the attention-grabbing power of video by creating informative explainer videos for your website or embedding video thumbnails in your marketing emails.
+Vidyard also helps you stay connected with your remote sales team via video chat or through prerecorded updates.

 One of the biggest and most relevant questions facing every marketer is, “What is my ideal customer thinking?”
-Crystal claims to help you answer that question by giving insight into people’s personalities based on their social media profiles.
+Crystal helps you answer that question by giving insight into people’s personalities based on their social media profiles.

 Crystal’s website says it can help you with everything from identifying sales prospects to developing a playbook for your latest campaign.
 It works as a Chrome extension, scanning people’s social media profiles to gain information and offering advice on how to communicate with them.

-Approaching someone with a better idea of what they like and don’t like, as well as what motivates them, can help fewer sales calls fall through by giving them a more personalized touch.
+Approaching someone with a better understanding of what they like and what motivates them can help cold calls succeed by giving prospects a more personalized touch.

-Another tool coming to us from LinkedIn is their Sales Navigator service.
-Sales Navigator lets you use LinkedIn’s vast database of people to generate leads and engage with prospects on a more personalized level.
+LinkedIn’s Sales Navigator platform lets you use LinkedIn’s vast database to generate new sales leads and engage with prospects on a more personalized level.

-The tool provides users a CRM system and data insights to give you lead recommendations and help you track information.
-You can also take advantage of advanced search features to hone in on exactly who you should be connecting with, even at the least expensive tier of the service.
+The tool connects with your CRM system to provide data insights, give you lead recommendations, and help you track information.
+Your team can also use LinkedIn Sales Navigator’s advanced search features to identify potential connections that match your buyer persona, even at the least expensive subscription tier.

-Sales involves a lot of written communication in addition to phone and video calls.
-When you’re sending that follow-up email to a prospect, you want to make sure you sound professional and that your copy is free of typos and grammatical errors.
+Salespeople generate a lot of written communication.
+When you’re sending that follow-up email to a prospect, you must sound professional and eliminate typos and grammatical errors.

-Grammarly helps you make sure your copy is clean by providing spelling, punctuation, and grammar suggestions as you type.
-It can even analyze your text to get an idea of the tone of your message.
+Grammarly ensures your copy is clean by providing spelling, punctuation, and grammar suggestions as you type.
+It even analyzes your text to identify the tone of your message.

 You can get the free version as a Chrome extension, and you have the option of upgrading for more in-depth insights.
 While it isn’t perfect, Grammarly is definitely a useful tool for double-checking correspondence.

 Using the right tools is a must, but it’s only part of the equation.
-If you’re not staying educated and keeping your skills sharp, you could wind up falling behind.
+If salespeople don't stay current and keep their skills sharp, they could fall behind.
 The good news is there are plenty of ways to train yourself and your team so you never miss a beat.

-Another free offering from Hubspot, the Sales Enablement certification course features 40 videos and supplemental lessons for a total of four and a half hours of instruction.
+A free offering from Hubspot, the Sales Enablement certification course features 40 videos and supplemental lessons totaling nearly five hours of instruction.

 Combine elements of sales and marketing by learning what sales enablement is, how to build a marketing framework, how to use buyer personas in sales and more.
 Once completed, the course claims to give your team the knowledge to define your ideal customer and create a steady flow of leads.

-If you’re the kind of person who’s always listening to podcasts or audiobooks on the go, Sprocket Talk might be for you.
-Sprocket Talk serves as a hub for audio interviews with Hubspot partners, instructional videos, tutorials and more.
-It’s a resource you can tap whenever to make sure you’re always learning.
+If you’re always listening to podcasts or audiobooks on the go, Sprocket Talk might be for you.
+Sprocket Talk serves as a hub for audio interviews with Hubspot partners, instructional videos, tutorials, and more.
+It’s a resource salespeople can tap anytime to make sure they’re always learning.

-It’s never a bad time to take a look at what you’re doing and evaluate it.
+It’s never a bad time to take a look at your sales process and evaluate it.
 What’s working?
 What isn’t?
-Make this the year you ditch what doesn’t work and learn some new best practices to try.
+Make this the year you ditch what doesn’t work and learn some new best practices.

 It’s pretty common to send a recap after your sales calls, but are you just going through the motions or actually sending something that’s quality?